Defining water security

-On this course we use the term water security a lot.
-We also consider when people and ecosystems experience water insecurity, water stress or shortages.
+In this course, we use the term water security a lot and consider when people and ecosystems experience water insecurity, water stress or shortages.

-As we heard in the earlier video, different people have quite different ideas as to what water security means.
+As we heard in the earlier video, people have quite different ideas on what water security means.

-In this step, we consider what we mean by the term water security and present some broad definitions to hold in our minds.
+Here we consider what we mean by the term water security and present some broad definitions.

-Another dimension of water security is the importance of minimising the risks of flooding, droughts or the contamination of water sources to people and to ecosystems.
+Another aspect of water security is the importance of minimising the risks of flooding, droughts or the contamination of water sources to people and ecosystems.

 - social component (risk to people)